Italy’s Tuscany & Umbria: Art & Architecture Tour

 Day 2Arrive in Florence

-Arrive into Florence, a UNESCO World Heritage Site.
+Arrive in Florence, a UNESCO World Heritage Site.
 In the evening, enjoy a walking tour before heading out to our Welcome Dinner.
 Overnight for four nights at an elegant, centrally located hotel.
 (D)

 Begin today in the heart of Florence with a visit to the famed Galleria degli Uffizi.
-This 16th century palace once housed government offices but is now home to the world’s greatest collection of Renaissance art.
-Savor this opportunity to admire Botticelli’s ‘The Birth of Venus’, Michelangelo’s ‘Holy Family’, da Vinci’s ‘Adoration of the Magi’ and Raphael’s ‘Madonna and the Goldfinch’ and many more.
+This 16th-century palace once housed government offices but is now home to the world’s greatest collection of Renaissance art.
+Savor this opportunity to admire Botticelli’s ‘The Birth of Venus,’ Michelangelo’s ‘Holy Family,’ da Vinci’s ‘Adoration of the Magi,’ Raphael’s ‘Madonna and the Goldfinch,’ and many more.

 Next, we peek at the Vasari Corridor, built on the order of Grand Duke Cosimo de’ Medici so that he could pass from the palace to his government offices without being exposed to the threat of the public.